The Bankrate promise

-How to pick the best rewards credit card for your business
+How to pick a credit card with the best rewards for your business

 The first thing to know about choosing a rewards credit card for your business is that they aren’t one-size-fits-all.
 The best card for your business will depend on your spending habits, needs and goals.

 - Rewards type: First, think about what type of rewards would be most valuable for your business.
 If you do most of your spending on travel, then miles or points might be preferable to cash back.
 The key is choosing a card that offers the type of rewards you’re most likely to use.

 - Introductory bonus: An introductory bonus can increase a rewards card’s value, at least in the short term.
 For example, you might be able to earn 50,000 miles or $300 in cash back if you spend a certain amount within the first few months of opening the account.
 But weigh the size of the bonus against what you’d have to spend to earn it.
 If you have to change your regular spending patterns to qualify for a bonus, it may not be worth it.